katriellucas/lecarde-2/README.md

 ## Changelog

+#### [0.1.1] - 2023-02-25

+`CHANGED` - Game behavior of removing all sounds when unfocused for better streaming experience (Jupiter Climb recommendation)
+`CHANGED` - Dafault controller of the first player to joystick 1
+`FIXED` - Most if not all reported water/dark transparency effects should be fixed
+`NEW` - Full english dialogue is available in the repository

 #### [0.1.0] - 2023-02-22

 `REMOVED` - Support for DirectX 8, only DirectX 9 and up are now supported.